mathiasfls/stabile/skills/lecturenotes/lecturenotes2.md

 Now move to public records:

-We'll concentrate on backgrounding people today.
-I want to walk through a couple of sources that are a little difficult to navigate if you never have before:

 * Property records - using NYC finance dept.
 * Court records - using NY State WebCivil.

 Record what you've done and what you haven't -- what can you publish and what can't you?

 * Spreadsheet with source, link, etc. In the best of all worlds, you would print the copy of the web page to a PDF file, keep in on hand.
 Web sites change, especially social media sites that are associated with suddenly famous people.
 Record what you can publish, what needs confirmation, what is off the record or against your news organization's rules (we don't re-publish information from other news organizations without permision).
+I use Evernote's browser plug in to copy an image of the page to my Evernote account.

 * Don't get side-tracked.
 You need to stay focused on what you are doing TODAY.
 Leave the deep research for another day.

 ### Section 4: In class
 We'll do an exercise of backgrounding in an hour.
 We'll see where we are at the end of class -- I want everyone to feel like they got some experience without getting overwhelmed.
-I may ask them to spend 1 more hour (not more than that) and then turn it in.
+The homework will to be to spend 1 more hour (not more than that) and then turn it in.